Caring for Dementia Patients Incontinence or prolapse…

 - Respect their privacy and comfort.
 It may involve providing waterproof bedding or incontinence padding and pants.

-- Do not withhold fluids, as this could make matters worse by causing dehydration or a urinary tract infection.
+- Do not withhold fluids.
+This could make matters worse by causing dehydration or a urinary tract infection.
 Learn how to manage the issue instead — like limiting fluids before bedtime.

 - If an incident occurs, it’s important to act quickly to help the person clean up and get comfortable again.

 Some caregivers may have a hard time dealing with incontinence.
-If the caregiver’s reservations begin to affect their relationship with the patient, they may need to seek advice from nurses or someone specifically trained to deal with incontinence issues.
+If the caregiver’s concerns begin to affect their relationship with their family member… they may need to seek advice from someone specifically trained… to deal with incontinence issues.
+This could be an NP in the urologist office or a pelvic floor Physical therapist.

-Remember there are plenty of resources that can help you deal with the incontinence issue and equip you with the proper information to provide meaningful care for a person with dementia.
+There are plenty of resources that can help you deal with the incontinence issues.
+These can help you with the proper information on techniques and supplies … to provide meaningful care for a person with dementia.

 Julian Hills has been a staff writer for Drugwatch since 2013.
 He has a background in newspaper and television journalism.
 He studied Communication and English at Florida State University.